 – A. Bruschi, “Il problema storico di Bomarzo” (in “Oltre il Rinascimento – Architettura, città, territorio nel secondo cinquecento”), Jaca Book, 2000

-1. “Place where wild animals of every manner are reserved, in order to take delight in hunting” (Vocabolario degli accademici della Crusca, 3rd edition, 1691)
+- “Place where wild animals of every manner are reserved, in order to take delight in hunting” (Vocabolario degli accademici della Crusca, 3rd edition, 1691)

-2. He was baptized in the old Santa Maria in Transpontina which was very close to Castel S. Angelo, indeed so close that after the inauspicious events of the Sack of Rome in 1527 it was decided to pull it down and rebuild it a little further away because it hindered the shooting of the cannons of the papal fortress.
+- He was baptized in the old Santa Maria in Transpontina which was very close to Castel S. Angelo, indeed so close that after the inauspicious events of the Sack of Rome in 1527 it was decided to pull it down and rebuild it a little further away because it hindered the shooting of the cannons of the papal fortress.
 The new version, completed only sixty years later, overlooks what is now Via della Conciliazione

-3. Francesco Sansovino many years later (1570) will dedicate him his edition of Sannazaro‘s Arcadia openly comparing the Bosco to the forest described in the work
+- Francesco Sansovino many years later (1570) will dedicate him his edition of Sannazaro‘s Arcadia openly comparing the Bosco to the forest described in the work

-4. Only to vent my heart
+- Only to vent my heart

-5. I write only to vent the inner pain,
+- I write only to vent the inner pain,

-6. And certainly every study of mine at that time was
+With which the heart feeds, that wants nothing more - And certainly every study of mine at that time was

 In order to vent the sorrowful heart

-7. to the bright memory of the Illustrious Ms. Giulia Farnese7) placed on the temple inspired by the one “consecrated to the physizoa Venus” described in the novel.
+In some way, not to acquire fame - to the bright memory of the Illustrious Ms. Giulia Farnese7) placed on the temple inspired by the one “consecrated to the physizoa Venus” described in the novel.
 The pronaos introduces an octagonal cell like the baptisteries (the number eight symbol of resurrection, astrological eighth house of death and rebirth) while from a drawing of Giovanni Guerra of few decades later (preserved at the Albertina in Vienna) we know that originally the basement was decorated with eighteen medallions representing the heraldic emblems of the Orsini and Farnese families, the twelve signs of the zodiac plus the sun and two episodes of the life of Christ (crucifixion and resurrection).
-The dome, inspired by that of Santa Maria del Fiore8Of this inspiration we have direct testimony at the hands of Vicino, who on October 9, 1565 writes thus to Card.
+The dome, inspired by that of Santa Maria del Fiore7Of this inspiration we have direct testimony at the hands of Vicino, who on October 9, 1565 writes thus to Card.
 Alessandro Farnese: “How much consolation I had in the appearance of a hill, you see the dome of my temple which seems to me me not less proportionate than that of Santa Maria del Fiore in Florence”

-8. Caro will also deal, at least in part, with the iconographic program of Palazzo Farnese at Caprarola
+- Caro will also deal, at least in part, with the iconographic program of Palazzo Farnese at Caprarola

-9. e quanto più sbarrar puote le braccia,
+- e quanto più sbarrar puote le braccia,

 le sbarra sì, ch’in duo pezzi lo straccia;